CyberTron957/Cric-sync-studio/README.md

    ./run.sh
    ```
 2. Open your browser and go to `http://localhost:5000`
+3. Register a new account or log in
+4. Choose your subscription plan (Free or Pro)
-3. Upload a cricket video and (optionally) a music file
+5. Upload a cricket video and (optionally) a music file
-4. Optionally import timestamps from a previous session
+6. Optionally import timestamps from a previous session
-5. Mark timestamps of important moments in the video
+7. Mark timestamps of important moments in the video
-6. Trim the music file if needed
+8. Trim the music file if needed
-7. Add text overlays if desired
+9. Add text overlays if desired
-8. Choose an aspect ratio for the output video
+10. Choose an aspect ratio for the output video (based on your subscription level)
-9. Choose to use only original audio (no music) if desired
+11. Choose to use only original audio (no music) if desired
-10. Create your highlight reel
+12. Create your highlight reel
-11. Preview the processed video to ensure it meets your requirements
+13. Preview the processed video to ensure it meets your requirements
-12. Download the final highlight reel
+14. Download the final highlight reel

+## User Management

+- Create an account with username, email, and password
+- Access your projects from the profile page
+- View subscription status and usage information
+- Upgrade from Free to Pro plan at any time
+- Cancel or renew subscriptions from the profile page

 ## Aspect Ratio Options

-The application offers several aspect ratio options for output videos:
+The application offers several aspect ratio options for output videos based on subscription level:

+**Free Plan**:
 - **Original**: Keep the original video aspect ratio
 - **Landscape (16:9)**: Standard widescreen format

+**Pro and Premium Plans**:
+- All Free plan options plus:
 - **Portrait (9:16)**: Vertical video format for mobile/social media
 - **Square (1:1)**: Square video for platforms like Instagram
 - **Classic (4:3)**: Traditional TV format